One of the best career choices I’ve ever made was to learn how to start a blog (this blog).

 Let’s get one thing out of the way first: The only thing standing in the way of starting your own blog is you.
 It’s easy to say that you don’t have time or you’re tired from work or that it’s too much effort.
 But that effort is what makes starting a blog so worth it.

-When I spoke to Preston Lee, the founder of Millo.co, for my podcast, he told me that he started his blog on his train commute in to his day job.
+When I spoke to Preston Lee, the founder of Millo.co, for my podcast, he told me that he first learned how to start a blog on his train commute in to his day job.
 He had 40 minutes each way going to and from his full-time gig, and he used that time to write, design and create his blog that now brings in upwards of $15,000 a month in sponsorship revenue.

-Now, yes, Preston did a lot of things right (that I’ll cover in this guide).
+Now, yes, Preston did a lot of things right (that I’ll cover in this guide about how to start a blog).
 But what it all comes down to is that he started in the same place you are right now and committed to creating his blog.
 That commitment is something that we’ll talk a lot about here.

-The bar for blogging has been raised in 2018.
+The bar for how to start a blog—and what constitutes great content—has been raised in 2018.
 And if you’re starting your blog looking for extremely quick results (i.e. earning money from a blog tomorrow), you’re going to be disappointed.
 You need to set realistic expectations.

 This isn’t to say you can’t start a successful blog in 2018.
 In fact, there are more opportunities than ever.
 It’s just that you need to make sure you’re not falling into certain traps early on.
 Traps like...